 If you have an SMSF, your administrator or accountant should keep a track of this value.

 APV also includes deferred superannuation income streams, transition-to-retirement income streams and superannuation income streams that do not comply with the pension or annuity standards.

 The ATO calculates RPV using your transfer balance account as at the end of the previous financial year.

 For TSB purposes account-based super income streams need to have their value adjusted to be included in retirement phase value at their current value.
 Modifications to the transfer balance amount may also be needed if there are structured settlement contributions to the superannuation fund.

 What is the Total Superannuation Balance used for?

-- The unused concessional contributions cap carry-forward
+- The carry forward of unused concessional contributions cap amounts

-- The non-concessional contributions cap and eligibility for the bring forward of your non-concessional contributions cap
+- The non-concessional contributions cap and eligibility for the bring forward of your non-concessional contributions cap amounts

 - Government co-contributions